Biswa5570/BetterWeb_chrome-extension/README.md

 ## 🚀 Tagline
-**Adaptation Made Easy.** Personalize the web in real time with AI-powered accessibility.
+    Personalize the web in real time with AI-powered accessibility.
     A customizable Chrome extension that empowers users with disabilities to personalize and enhance their web experience through AI-driven accessibility tools and controls.
 ---

 ## 🧠 Problem Statement